xamele0n/Facet.Interface/README.md

 Use Facet to build lightweight DTOs, API shapes, or UI-bound view models **without writing boilerplate or mapping code.**

 No base classes.
+No mapppings.
 No reflection.
 No runtime cost.

 ---